Hakuin Ekaku: Post-satori practice

 The insight in the need of arousing bodhicitta formed Hakuin's final awakening:

 Koan practice

+Koan-training

 Hakuin deeply believed that the most effective way for a student to achieve insight was through extensive meditation on a koan.
 Only with incessant investigation of his koan will a student be able to become one with the koan, and attain enlightenment.
 The psychological pressure and doubt that comes when one struggles with a koan is meant to create tension that leads to awakening.
 Hakuin called this the "great doubt", writing, "At the bottom of great doubt lies great awakening.
 If you doubt fully, you will awaken fully".

-Hakuin used a fivefold classification system: